 The route is designed to celebrate the best London has to offer and is suitable for those signing up for their first ‘sportive’ and those training for Alpine challenges

 Areas of outstanding natural beauty, historic Olympic venues and the chance to visit to some of London’s most famous sights all in one weekend.
-We will be giving full route maps and gpx files out to all signed up riders before the ride, but in the meantime you can watch the fly through video of the route on the right of the page and also find out about some of the things you will pass on each of the two days of the ride.
+We will be giving full route maps and gpx files out to all signed up riders before the ride, but in the meantime you can find out about some of the things you will pass on each of the two days of the ride.

 - 8.5 hrs at 12mph

-The first day takes the fired up and fresh riders North from the Excel centre and away from the hectic-ness of the city on a journey through some of the best back roads and most beautiful scenery you can find around London.
+The first day takes the fired up and fresh riders North away from the hectic-ness of the city from London’s Docklands* on a journey through some of the best back roads and most beautiful scenery you can find around London.
 Riding North East through the Ingrebourne Valley brings the riders to the leafy calm of Epping Forest.
 Then it’s a spin past Queen Elizabeth’s Hunting Lodge before pressing on towards Lee Valley Park; home of the Olympic White Water Rafting Centre.
 Around half way now, we will pass through the Norman Great Wood at Northaw and cross the Grand Union Canal before hitting the stunning Chilterns.
-Fatigue will likely be kicking by this point, but it is a final trundle through the National Nature Reserve of Burnham Beeches before the welcome sight of the majestic Windsor Castle welcomes you home.
-For those staying the night it is time to shower, change and relax in preparation for an evening of feasting and entertainment worthy of the Queen’s back yard.
+Fatigue will likely be kicking by this point, but it is a final trundle through the National Nature Reserve of Burnham Beeches before the welcome sight of Ascot Racecourse brings you home.
+For those staying the night it is time to shower, change and relax in preparation for an evening of feasting and entertainment.

 Profile of day 1